ldelavois/ldelavois/README.md

 I'm a Full Stack Developer with a MS degree in Computer Science :computer: from University of Bordeaux  .
 I've worked on projects in Spring/Angular and also .NET Core.

-Here you will find the source code of my main projects.
+Here you will find the source code of my main projects and you can check my website at [delavois.com](https://delavois.com).